revolist/revogrid-docs/blog/how-scheduling-works.md

 A schedule is trustworthy when users can understand why dates moved.

-RevoGrid Gantt provides that by separating inputs from calculated results and by surfacing schedule origins, warnings, conflicts, resource issues, and critical path signals.
+RevoGantt provides that by separating inputs from calculated results and by surfacing schedule origins, warnings, conflicts, resource issues, and critical path signals.

 For business users, the most important questions are: